-Where Michigan was once among the states most heavily hit by COVID-19, our per-capita rate of new daily cases is now well below the national average.
-Our progress in suppressing the disease has plateaued.
-Michigan's seven-day case positivity rate has remained between 3.0% and 3.5% since early June.
-And although cases have continued to rise slightly-from a rolling seven-day average of 612 cases per day on July 25 to 745 cases per day on August 25-so has our testing volume.
+Where Michigan was once among the states most heavily hit by COVID-19, our per-capita rate of new daily cases has plateaued at a level well below the national average.
+Despite gradually reopening our economy, Michigan's seven-day case positivity rate has remained between 3.0% and 3.7% since early July.
+Over the same time period, case growth has also remained within a narrow band of 63 to 71 daily new cases per million population, by date of symptom onset.
+Nevertheless, flareups continue to occur in discrete geographic locations, underscoring the importance of ongoing vigilance, and vigorous enforcement at the local level.